Visiting Banff in February? Here’s All You NEED to Know

 Things to Know Before Visiting Banff in February

-What’s the Weather Like in Banff in February
+What’s the Weather Like?

-The average temperature of Banff in February is around -1°C, but trust me when I say that’s the average, and it typically feels like at least -15°C. It’s definitely one of the coldest times to visit Banff, but also one of the best times to visit the Canadian Rockies if you like winter sports.
+The average temperature of Banff in February is around -1°C, but trust me when I say that’s the average, and it typically feels like at least -15°C. It’s definitely one of the coldest times to visit Banff, but also one of the best times to visit if you like winter sports.

-While January was more of a “locals” month, February means tourists are now showing up for their winter adventures.
+While January was more of a “locals” month, February means many tourists are now showing up for their winter adventures.
 This means you may find higher season prices than in November, early December, and January, and it will probably be busier than you might think in town.
 Don’t worry – it’s still nothing like Banff in the summer!

 There is one week in February that is Family Week, typically around the middle of the month.
-This is when the towns of Canmore and Banff fill up with visitors and the ski resorts can be particularly busy.
+This is when the towns of Canmore and Banff fill up with visitors, and the ski resorts can be particularly busy.
 It’s still manageable though, and nothing like the big mega resorts like Whistler, Breckenridge, Aspen, Park City, or Mammoth.

-Nevertheless, you should arrive to Alberta fully prepared for winter in Banff.
-Cross your fingers for sunshine, February in Banff means long days so when the sun is shining it can make for a glorious day.
+Nevertheless, you should arrive to Alberta fully prepared for winter.
+Cross your fingers for sunshine, February in Banff means longer days so when the sun is shining it can make for a glorious day.
+It’s a great time of year to spend days on the slopes, go Nordic skiing, or enjoy ice climbing around Johnston Canyon.

 How Much Does It Snow in February?

 It snows quite a bit in February, but surprisingly, not as much as in March.
-On average it snows 11 cm over 4 days per week in February near the town of Banff.
+On average, it snows 11 cm over 4 days per week in February near the town of Banff.

 The festivals in Banff start to wind down in February, but if you’re visiting at the beginning of the month you’ll be able to enjoy the end of Banff Snowdays.